venture23-aleo/doko-js/packages/cli/template/README.md

 ## Introduction

 DokoJS is a powerful and lightweight library designed for seamless interaction with the Aleo blockchain and its diverse ecosystem.
-Drawing inspiration from the [zk-gaming-toolkit](https://github.com/kryha/zk-gaming-toolkit), Aleo.js fully harnesses existing tools while offering a user-friendly interface for developers keen on building atop the Aleo blockchain.
+Drawing inspiration from the [zk-gaming-toolkit](https://github.com/kryha/zk-gaming-toolkit), dokojs fully harnesses existing tools while offering a user-friendly interface for developers keen on building atop the Aleo blockchain.

 ## Installation